2011 Vancouver Stanley Cup riot: Riot

-At 8:26, the police began to play a pre-recorded message which alerted the rioters that they were partaking in an illegal activity, and ordered them to leave the area.
+At 8:26, the police read the riot act and began to play a pre-recorded message which alerted the rioters that they were partaking in an illegal activity, and ordered them to leave the area.
 The police began using smoke bombs at 8:48.
 The SkyTrain system began displaying messages on electronic screens reading: "Due to the unstable situation in downtown Vancouver, we strongly advise customers NOT to travel downtown until further notice."
 Various stores began to be looted, including The Bay, London Drugs, Sears, and Sport Chek.
 At 10:30, the performance of Wicked ended, and patrons were asked to stay inside the theatre to avoid the riot.
 The riot ended around midnight, with the police using a helicopter to confirm that there were no outstanding areas of activity.

 By the end of the night, around 100 arrests were made by the Vancouver police, including 85 for breach of peace, eight for public intoxication, and only eight for criminal code offenses such as assault and theft.
 Nearly 150 people were treated by hospitals for injuries sustained in the riot.
 By the next day, four people were still in serious condition.
 Dozens of people were treated for tear gas and pepper spray exposure.
 Vancouver General Hospital said they treated two major traumas, three stabbing victims, and one person with a head injury.
 St. Paul's Hospital treated more than 50 people for riot-related injuries.
 Of these, most had been exposed to tear gas and were released.
 Others had broken bones or cuts from broken glass.
 The hospital operated under "Code Orange", which was their mass casualty protocol.
 Their head doctor, Eric Grafstein, said that there were few injuries caused by police, especially compared to the 1994 riot, in which there were numerous baton strikes and dog bites.
 The BC Ambulance Service reported that they had transported a man who had jumped or fallen off of the Dunsmuir Viaduct, and that this man was in critical condition in the hospital.